Adobe-Marketing-Cloud/marketing-cloud-php-sdk/README.md

 Once this is done, run the `adm` command to get started

-    $ ./bin/adm
+    $ ./bin/amc

     Calls the Adobe Marketing Cloud APIs
     To get started, call

-        $ adm authorize
+        $ amc authorize

     to retrieve a token.
-Some other options avialable are
+Some other options available are

      -h, --help      Display a help message and exit -v, --version   Display the current api version